 The year was 1986.
-Mom or dad would pack the children into the waaaay back of a massive station wagon and head over to a local municipal building where, at the far end of the parking lot, there was a gated bank of collection dumpsters or colored containers.
-The family would pile out of the great steel behemoth and tote their bags and boxes of separated cardboard, glass and aluminum cans over to the appropriate can, gleefully flinging their materials into the collection receptacles with a thud, plink, or the ever exciting smash.
+Mom or dad would pack the children into the waaaay back of a massive station wagon and head over to a local municipal building where, at the far end of the parking lot, there was a gated bank of collection dumpsters or powder-coated metal containers of various bright colors.
+The family would pile out of the great steel behemoth and tote their bags and boxes of separated cardboard, glass and aluminum cans over to the appropriate container, gleefully flinging their materials into the collection receptacles with a thud, plink, or the ever-exciting smash.
 Some days there would be a stop at a Dairy Queen or 7-11 on the way home for an ice cream or Slurpee.

 About ten years later, the same fellow from the sanitation department, with a little more gray in his beard, visited the home, collected his colored bins and replaced them with a bigger bin, and of course, left an instruction sheet.
 Single stream recycling had arrived in your hometown.
 All of those things you separated out before–no need to separate them.
 Just toss ’em all in the bin.
 The folks at the recycling center will sort it out from there.